 How to Eliminate the High Cost of Discovery in your Divorce

-Guest post by Laurie Itkin, CDFA
+Guest Post by Laurie Itkin, The Options Lady

 Don’t get me wrong.
 I believe this process is necessary when one or both spouses are not forthcoming with information or do not understand how to provide essential information.

-Divorce mediators and attorneys are able to do their jobs effectively when clients come prepared.
-My colleagues, Catherine Shanahan, and Karen Chellew, offer a service called, “The MDS Financial Portrait“.
+Divorce mediators and attorneys are able to do their jobs when clients come prepared.
+My colleagues, Catherine Shanahan, and Karen Chellew, offer such a service called, The MDS Financial Portrait.
 (The “MDS” stands for the name of their company, “My Divorce Solution.”)
-This portrait is a standalone document that will identify, assemble, analyze, and interpret financial information regarding a divorcing couple’s lifestyle budget and their assets, debts, income and expenses.
-This blueprint will serve to distinguish separate from community or marital property in real estate, retirement accounts, and equity compensation such as restricted stock units (RSUs) and stock options.
+This portrait is a standalone document.
+It will identify, assemble, analyze, and interpret information regarding a divorcing couple’s assets, debts, income and expenses.
+Distinguishing separate from community property in real estate, retirement accounts, and equity compensation such as restricted stock units (RSUs) and stock options.

-With the MDS Financial Portrait in hand, one or both spouses can hire a certified divorce financial analyst CDFA) like myself to review the supporting data and financial options and recommend which ones would align best with the spouse’s current and future financial needs, wants, and goals.
+With the MDS Financial Portrait in hand, one or both spouses can hire a certified divorce financial analyst (CDFA) like myself to review the supporting data and financial options and recommend which ones would align best with the spouse’s current and future financial needs, wants, and goals.
 Post-divorce, the portrait becomes an essential foundation for a relationship with a financial planner, investment advisor, or estate attorney.

 Laurie Itkin is a financial advisor, wealth manager, and certified divorce financial analyst (CDFA).
 She is also the author of the Amazon best-seller, Every Woman Should Know Her Options: Invest Your Way to Financial Empowerment.
 In both 2017 and 2018 Investopedia named Ms. Itkin one of the top 100 most influential financial advisors in the country.